JacobTutt/stat_frequentist_analysis/README.md

 By using inheritance, the total distribution can integrate all its constituent distributions in a modular way and easily adaptable for different base distributions in other senarios.

+## Declaration of Use of Autogeneration Tools

+This project made use of Large Language Models (LLMs), primarily ChatGPT and Co-Pilot, to assist in the development of the statistical analysis pipeline.
+These tools were utilized for:

+- Generating detailed docstrings for the repository’s documentation.
+- Formatting plots to enhance presentation quality.
+- Performing iterative changes to already defined code.
+- Debugging code and identifying issues in implementation.
+- Assisting with LaTeX formatting for the report.